What Is General Anesthesia?

 After surgery, the doctor will stop your anesthesia medicines.
 You'll go to a recovery room, where you'll slowly wake up.
-The doctors and nurses will check to make sure you're not in pain and that you don't have any problems from the surgery or the anesthesia.
+The doctors and nurses will make sure you aren’t in pain and that you don't have any problems from the surgery or the anesthesia.

-You and your doctor may decide it’s not the right choice for you if:
+You and your doctor may decide it isn’t the right choice for you if:

 - Your surgery is minor

-- The procedure is being done on a small part of your body (such as on your foot or face)
+- The procedure affects a small part of your body (such as on your foot or face)

 For these types of procedures, you might just need:

-Regional anesthesia: This numbs a larger area of your body, such as your legs, but you also stay awake.
+Regional anesthesia.
+This numbs a larger area of your body, like your legs, but you also stay awake.

-You might feel a little groggy when you wake up from the anesthesia.
+You might feel a little drowsy when you wake up from the anesthesia.
 Other common side effects from the medicine are:

 - Nausea and vomiting